USEPA/e-manifest/docs/src/Services/Manifest/validation.md

          }
          ```

    - 2.7.
-If Emanifest.submissionType is “Hybrid” or “FullElectronic” and Emanifest.status > Scheduled and provided
+If Emanifest.submissionType is "Hybrid" or "FullElectronic" and Emanifest.status > Scheduled and provided
      transporter information is different from currently stored, the service generates the following warning:

      ```json